theoport/OS-Consumer-Producer/README.md

 # OS-Consumer-Producer

-see pdf file for details
+Operating Systems Coursework for the MSc in Computing Science at Imperial.
+See pdf file for details